easolhq/easolhq.github.io/docs/reference/objects/product/experience_slot.md

 boolean
 {: .label .fs-1 }

-Returns `true` if all stock for this date is sold out.
+Returns `true` if all stock for this date is sold out, i.e. all stock is sold or variants have been manually marked as 'Sold Out'.
+Any slot in the past is also considered sold out.

 ## `experience_slot.start_on`
 {: .d-inline-block }